NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/08_lake_with_catchment.md

 The timing of ice cover starting and lifting is correct within less than 10 days in all years except in the autumn of 2017 (not taking into account the 1 day of simulated ice cover in November 2018).

+In the next chapter we will add dissolved organic carbon to our coupled catchment-lake model.

 **This chapter is incomplete.
 Remaining:**
 * More precise calibration of the catchment
 * Describe how to calibrate lake temperature and ice
+* Catchment-lake map?
+* Exercises?

 [Full code for chapter 08](https://github.com/NIVANorge/Mobius2/tree/main/guide/08).